 Phillips was raised in Texas.
 He graduated from Flour Bluff High School in Corpus Christi in 1980.
 He continued his studies at the University of Texas and graduated with a B.A in Drama.

-Education was not the only activity young Lou Diamond Phillips engaged in; he began playing poker in college and became very good at it.
-In 2009, Phillips made $36,626 from playing poker.
+Education was not the only activity young Lou Diamond Phillips engaged in; he began playing card game in college and became very good at it.
+In 2009, Phillips made $36,626 from playing card games.

 How tall is Lou Diamond Phillips?
 The actor is quite tall, Lou Diamond Phillips height is 1.83 m.
 The actor weighs 76kg.
 His shoe size is 11 (US).